What Is a Meridian? A TCM Explanation

 What Does Modern Science Say?

 Interestingly, modern researchers have found something measurable along these meridian pathways: increased electrical conductivity.
-While science has not fully explained how Qi works, they have confirmed that something real exists along these traditional pathways.
+While this does not fully explain how meridians work, it suggests there is a real physiological basis for these ancient pathways.